-One night, I spent hours watching a complete eclipse of the moon; often on other nights, Northern Lights would spread across the stars.
-Skowhegan Stairway became my escape route, my private entrance to the heavens—a kind of telescope or viewing platform like the stairways at Jaipur, India.
+One night, I spent hours watching a complete eclipse of the moon; on other nights, Northern Lights would spread across the stars.
+Skowhegan Stairway became my escape route, my private entrance to the heavens—a kind of telescope or viewing platform like the stairways I’d seen in pictures at Jaipur, India.
 One side became bright, reflective silver brick and the other side, sealed up when the building was removed, a black and tarry scar.
 The Earth passes between the Sun and the Moon, and for a moment, the bright face of the Moon grows dark and cold.
-The stairway is removed from the building it leans against and learns to stand on its own, its purpose and focus changed.
+The stairway, removed from the building, learns to stand on its own, its purpose and focus changed.